Open the door to the rest of your life.

 Psychotherapy is not covered by OHIP.
 A fee will be charged for each counselling session.
 In 2019, my standard fee will be $80.00 per session.
 Nonetheless, I am committed to offering affordable services to my clients and can, in some cases, offer a sliding fee scale.
 For clients paying for their own therapy costs, fees are paid, by cheque or cash, at the end of each session.
 You will be given a receipt.
 The Canada Revenue Agency recognizes the cost of non-reimbursed services provided by Registered Psychotherapists in Ontario as a medical expense eligible for tax credit.

-Direct billing is available for those covered by extended health insurance with Blue Cross and Green Shield.
 Therapy may be covered by other extended health insurance companies or you may have an employee assistance program through work.
 This will be discussed in the first session.
 In my practice, therapy covered by some extended health policies is supervised by Dr Augustine Meier, C. Psych.
 Dr Meier can be reached at 613-276-0362.